jbebic/LoadFlexibility/README.md

 # LoadFlexibility
-Code for evaluating flexibility of electric loads using interval meter data
+Code for evaluating flexibility of electric loads using interval meter data.
+See documentation in the doc folder